 Philip is the founder and director of Wired Music, a new music series dedicated to the presentation of exceptional music in casual settings.
 The series forms partnerships across Columbia, South Carolina to "wire music into" the cultural activities of the city.
 He is also a co-organizer of A Flutist’s Book of Days, a video blog that seeks to gather recordings of flute music for each day of the year.

 Philip's self-released recordings include EP, a collection of improvisatory music for flute and electronics, and around-past-away, an album of field recordings exploring sonic motion through natural settings.
 These and other recording projects can be found on his Bandcamp profile.

-Philip's current initiatives include a collaboration with D. Edward Davis titled instill for one instrument, one guide, and up to ten meditators in a labyrinth.
-He is also commissioning a body of electro-acoustic music that avoids the use of click tracks for a project called Pedals.
+Philip's current initiatives include a collaboration with D. Edward Davis titled instill for instrumentalist, guide, and meditators in a labyrinth.

 Philip holds DMA and MM degrees in Flute Performance from the University of South Carolina where he studied with Jennifer Parker-Harley.
-He received his BM degree from the University of North Carolina at Chapel Hill.
+He received his BM degree from the University of North Carolina at Chapel Hill while studying with Brooks de Wetter-Smith.
 Philip is an alumni of the Bang on a Can Summer Festival, Banff Center's Ensemble Evolution, nief-norf Summer Festival, Cortona Sessions for New Music, and others.
 He is a past winner of the Flute Society of Kentucky Young Artist Competition, the National Flute Association Masterclass Competition, and a finalist for many other awards.